aliciasillers/NLR-Identification/Phylogeny/README.md

 1. extractpos.sh

-Creates a bed file of NB-ARC domain positions *requires interpro to have been run
+Creates a bed file of NB-ARC domain positions *requires interpro to have been run on final gene lists

 2. extractseq.sh